Students are always asking me for advice on the best travel yoga mats.

 Manduka’s Best Travel Yoga Mats

 Manduka offers two options for travel yoga.
 First is the eKO SuperLite, a super lightweight travel yoga mat.
 Then comes the eKO Lite, which is a little heavier, but adds more comfort.
+If you’re looking for non-slip yoga mat, a Manduka mat might be the right choice.

 Here’s how they rate: